 1.5″ Adventure Dog Collar Design

 The 1.5″ Adventure Dog Collar is an adjustable, waterproof dog collar.
-This collar is made with solid brass hardware and Chicago screws.
+This collar is made with stainless steel hardware and Chicago screws.

 - 1.5″ D-Ring

 - Chicago screws that are also secured with thread locker

 Sizing Guide For The 1.5″ Adventure Dog Collar

 Please measure your dog’s neck with a soft tape measure to find the right collar size.
 The tape measure should be snug, but with enough room to slip a finger or two between the tape measure and your dog’s neck.

 Each collar has 3 holes that are one inch apart.
 Choose the collar size where your dog’s neck size matches the middle hole, and we will put 1″ on either side for comfort.
 So a 16″ collar will fit 15″-17″ neck sizes.

 Check the “growing dog” option if your dog is still growing.
 We’ll start the first hole at the puppy’s current neck size and add one extra hole.
 Ex; puppy’s neck is 16″, the puppy collar will be from 16″-19″.